Make tax work for you

 what 'marginal tax bracket' you are in.
 This simply means 'If I earn an extra dollar, how much extra tax will I pay?'
-Use the tax calculator to work out how much tax you are paying, Marginal tax rate for regular income (2014-15 rates)
+The following table will help you work out how much tax you Marginal tax rate for regular income (2014-15 rates)